 This anti-bullying policy is the governors' responsibility, and they review its effectiveness annually.
-They do this by examining the school's anti-bullying logbook, where incidents of bullying are recorded, and by discussion with the Headteacher.
+They do this by examining the school's bullying data presented in the SES where incidents of bullying are recorded, and by discussion with the Headteacher.
 Governors analyse information for patterns of people, places or groups.
 They look out in particular for racist bullying, or bullying directed at children with disabilities or special educational needs.
 This policy will be reviewed annually.